 - “Eat some bread,” I said as I handed her a slice from a nearby loaf.

-The fish bone was still stuck.
+The fishbone was still stuck.
 She drank some water.
-It was still lodged in her throat so I went online and Googled "fish bone stuck in throat."
+It was still lodged in her throat so I went online and Googled “fishbone stuck in the throat.”

-The fact that our latest electric bill arrived shortly afterwards, P4500 pesos (103 US Dollars), did nothing to brighten our moods.
+The fact that our latest electric bill arrived shortly afterward, P4500 pesos (103 US Dollars), did nothing to brighten our moods.
 This was the highest bill we had ever received since moving to the Philippines in July 2009 and almost P2000 higher than last month.
-The previously highest bill, P3600 ($83.00), was when we had first installed an air con in our former home in Guimaras two years ago.
+The previously highest bill, P3600 ($83.00), was when we had first installed an aircon in our former home in Guimaras two years ago.

 But I knew I would probably be escorting my asawa to a healthcare clinic the next morning.
 I couldn’t sleep well knowing that she was in discomfort.
 She seemed to be breathing alright, but I could tell that swallowing was painful for her.
 I shut off the air con that night.
 Thankfully, it had been raining the last several days and had cooled things off.

 It had been hot this past May, and we had extra electricity costs due to the summer weather.
 Plus our nephew Sharwen and Shaina were now living with us and that added to the total bill.
 I was not pleased with all, especially when I saw our utility company had raised our kilowatt per hour rate to 10.98 pesos.
 Last month the rate was 10.59 pesos per kwh.